learn-co-curriculum/dsc-intro-to-tidyverse/README.md

 Again, we see the same output!

-Now this is all pretty basic, but there are a couple of other cool things you should know about.
+Now, this is all pretty basic, but there are a couple of other cool things you should know about.
 For example, the `select()` function also has an argument `starts_with()` that takes a character!

 ```{r}